Last updated on 2026-03-12

 - User Experience Researcher: Conducts usability testing and research to gather insights that inform design decisions.

-- User Experience Designer: Responsible for the overall feel of the product and ensuring a logical flow of interactions.
+- User Experience Designer: Responsible for the overall design and functionality of user interfaces, ensuring they meet user needs.

-- Information Architect: Organizes and structures information in a way that enhances user experience and accessibility.
+- Information Architect: Organizes and structures information in a way that enhances user navigation and experience.

-- Product Designer: Involves in the design and development of products, ensuring they meet user needs and business goals.
+- Product Designer: Involves in the design and development of products, ensuring they are user-friendly and meet market demands.

 These roles are essential in various industries, including technology, healthcare, finance, and e-commerce, reflecting the growing demand for skilled UX professionals in the job market.